harshith-77/discover-agent/ReadMe.md

 # 🔎 Discover Agent

-Discover Agent is an AI-powered web search application that utilizes **LangGraph** agents and **DuckDuckGo** as the information retrieval tool.
+Discover Agent is an AI-powered web search application that utilizes **LangGraph Agents**, **DuckDuckGo** search, and Groq-hosted **DeepSeek-R1 Distill LLaMA 70B** to dynamically fetch and synthesize information.
 Unlike traditional workflows, this project dynamically decides when, how and whether to use tools during execution, showcasing the power of autonomous **AI agents** in navigating uncertain tasks.

 ![img.png](img.png)

+---

+## 🚀 Project Overview

+This project creates a **Discover Agent** that:

+* Accepts natural language queries via a web UI,
+* Uses DeepSeek-R1 LLaMA 70B Distill (hosted on Groq) as the reasoning LLM,
+* Employs tools such as:
+  * DuckDuckGo Search for real-time web lookup,
+  * Datetime tool to fetch current date/time if needed,
+* Routes the conversation intelligently via LangGraph,
+* Displays real-time, concise answers.

+## ✨ Features

+* 🌐 Real-time Web Search (DuckDuckGo)
+* 🕓 Current Date & Time Tool
+* 🧭 deepseek-r1-distill-llama-70b via Groq for planning and response generation
+* 🧱 LangGraph Agent with tool invocation and conditional logic
+* 🔄 Stateful and flexible architecture
+* 🖥️ Streamlit-based user interface
+* ⚡ FastAPI backend

 ---